Real Medicaid Facts

 Providers could face dire financial situations if Medicaid is cut.

-Health care is a critical sector of Colorado’s economy and one of the state’s largest employers, but there is already financial strain on health care jobs.
+Health care is a critical sector of Colorado’s economy and one of the state’s largest employers, and Medicaid is a major component of this system.
+Threats to Medicaid could impact access to care throughout the state, not just for Medicaid members.

 - Cutting Medicaid funding will result in CHC closures and make it even more difficult for low-income Coloradans to access health care.